Coral Gardens Maui Guide

 • If a turtle approaches you, stay calm, stay still, and let it pass

 Want to snorkel Coral Gardens without the crowds and without guessing conditions?
-Our afternoon trip is a simple way to get out on the water, get support from the crew, and enjoy this reef when it’s looking its best.
+Our afternoon trip is a simple way to get out on the water, get support from the crew, and enjoy this reef at its best.

 Afternoon Tour Details: